evacchi/rnduja.github.io/_posts/2016-02-12-confluent_platform.md

 # Confluent Platform Evaluation

-The goal of this blog is to evaluate the [Confluent Platform](http://www.confluent.io/).
+The goal of this blog post is to evaluate the [Confluent Platform](http://www.confluent.io/).

 The Confluent Platform is built around Apache Kafka and adds to it: